FactomProject/factom-docs/api/includes/_wallet-api.md

 This will retrieve a transaction by the given TxID.
 This call is the fastest way to retrieve a transaction, but it will not display the height of the transaction.
 If a height is in the response, it will be 0.
 To retrieve the height of a transaction, use the 'By Address' method

-This call in the backend really pushes the request to factomd.
-For a more informative reponse, it is advised to use the <a href="#transaction">factomd transaction method</a>
+This call in the backend actually pushes the request to factomd.
+For a more informative response, it is advised to use the <a href="#transaction">factomd transaction method</a>

 ### By Address